-The simulations presented in this section serve two purposes.
-One is to demonstrate that the conscience algorithm indeed produces pdf matching, and the second is to show that by forcing $\alpha = 1$ the BDH can accurately model the pdf, at least on the level of the cluster structure of the data.
+by forcing $\alpha = 1$ the BDH can accurately model the pdf, at least on the level of the cluster structure of the data.
 We do this by a direct comparison of the clusters detected by the SOMs with the known labels of data points (the known clusters) in the artificially generated data.
 In many data mining pursuits, among them remote sensing and medical applications, the main objective is to find interesting, relevant groupings in the data, but not necessarily a finer approximation of the pdf.
 Such challenges can be met without a very precise evaluation of α .

-The data set we use for this purpose is an eight-class synthetic image consisting of six image bands, similar to the data described in Fig. 5 except that here eight spectral types are distributed over subareas of the 128×128 pixel image in the following manner: Classes A and B each cover 4096 pixels, classes C and O are each 2048 pixels, and classes D, H, U, and M have 1024 pixels.
+The data set we use for this purpose is an 8-class synthetic image consisting of 6 image bands, similar to the data described in Figure 5 except that here 8 spectral types are distributed over subareas of the 128 x 128 pixel image in the following manner: Classes A and B each cover 4096 pixels, classes C and O are each 2048 pixels, and classes D, H, I, M have 1024 pixels.
 Gaussian noise, about 10% on average, was added to create more realistic variations within the spectral classes.
-The conscience algorithm is expected to map each of these classes onto areas in the SOM that are proportional in size to the areas of the classes, namely classes D, H, I, and M should each occupy half as many PEs than either of class C or O, and A and B both should be represented by twice as many PEs as C or O, and by four times as many PEs as any of D, H, I, and M. Fig. 8 shows that indeed, this is the case within the accuracy allowed by the size of the 15×15 square SOM grid, by integer arithmetic, and taking into account the empty PEs that form dividing gaps between clusters.
-The clusters are captured using a somewhat modified version of the U-matrix [18], in that we compute and visualize the distances to the neighbor weights on either side of a PE separately, and do this also for the diagonal neighbors (we use an eight-neighbor neighborhood).
-The intensity of the "fences" between PEs is proportional to the distance between weights, on the black to white grayscale.
-White is large difference and black is great similarity.
+The Conscience algorithm is expected to map each of these classes onto areas in the SOM that are proportional in size to the areas of the classes, namely classes D, H, I, and M should each occupy half as many Processing Elements than either of class C or O, and A and B both should be represented by twice as many PEs as C or O, and by four times as many PEs as any of D, H, I, M. Figure 8 shows that indeed, this is the case within the accuracy allowed by the size of the 15 x 15 square SOM grid, by integer arithmetic, and taking into account the empty PEs that form dividing gaps between clusters.
+The clusters are captured using a somewhat modified version of the U-matrix [18], in that we compute and visualize the distances to the neighbor weights on either side of a PE separately, and do this also for the diagonal neighbors (we use an 8-neighbor neighborhood).
+The intensity of the "fences" between PEs is proportional to the distance between weights, on the black to white gray scale.
+White is large difference, black is great similarity.
 Clusters are clearly outlined by the white fences.
 Fences within the clusters are uniformly very low (virtually 0).
-Out of 225 SOM PEs, classes Aand B cover 48 and 49 PEs, C and O cover 25 and 21 PEs, and the smallest four classes occupy 13, 9, ten, and nine PEs, respectively.
-The 41 black PEs belong to intercluster gaps.
-The largest deviation from the expected values occurs in the smallest classes, which is understandable considering that just one additional PE in each of H and M, taken away from D would even out the areas to ten and 11 PEs each.
-The SOM was run for two million steps to ensure convergence, but the cluster structure in Fig. 8 was already formed after 2-300 000 steps.
-It is noteworthy that the precision of the pdf estimation is better than the level of the cluster structure: The intensity of the red color in each PE cell in Fig. 8(a) is proportional to the relative winning frequency of the respective PE, and as is evident the red shades are fairly uniformly distributed within clusters.
+Out of 225 SOM PEs, classes A and B cover 48 and 49 PEs, C and O cover 25 and 21 PEs, and the smallest four classes occupy 13, 9, 10, and 9 PEs, respectively.
+41 PEs belong to inter-cluster gaps.
+The largest deviation from the expected values occurs in the smallest classes, which is understandable considering that just one additional PE in each of H and M, taken away from D would even out the areas to 10 - 11 PEs each.
+The SOM was run for 2 million steps to ensure convergence, but the cluster structure in Figure 8 was already formed after 2-300,000 steps.
+It is noteworthy that the precision of the pdf estimation is better than the level of the cluster structure: the intensity of the red color in each PE cell on the left of Figure 8 is proportional to the relative winning frequency of the respective PE, and as is evident the red shades are fairly uniformly distributed within clusters.